How to Ride a Forwards Downward Transition

 - Prepare the horse for more advanced degrees of collection

 - Supple the hind leg joints

 Riding a forwards downward transition

-Riding a downward transition is primarily about applying the restraining aids of the hands, core and legs, but the rider must also be prepared to ride forwards, and if necessary, in a quicker tempo (if on a more lazy horse) on approach to a downward transition.
+Riding a downward transition is primarily about applying the restraining aids of the hands, core, and legs, but the rider must also be prepared to ride forwards, and if necessary, in a quicker tempo (if on a lazier horse) on approach to a downward transition.

 The restraining aids tell the horse to come back to the next pace down, but if they are applied (or received) too abruptly, they will have the counterproductive effect of disengaging the hind legs.
 This can cause the horse to fall onto the forehand.